neuromat/EEGretrieving/statistical_analysis/Readme.txt

 or

-2) Follows the instructions given in the Readme file inside the folder "preprocessing of raw data" to obtain the preprocessed data.
+2) Follows the instructions given in the Readme file inside the folder "preprocessing_raw_data" to generate the preprocessed data.

 ##  SOURCE CODE